Laura

 Summary of Laura

-literary devices bring symmetry and order in poetic outputs.
-Petrarch has also used some literary devices in this poem whose analysis is as follows.
+The use of literary devices in poetry can effectively bring about a sense of symmetry and order in the final output.
+Petrarch also used some literary devices in this poem and the analysis is as follows.

-- Allusion: It is a device that refers to something, person, or idea of historical importance as the poet has alluded to personified classical weather elements such as Zephyr, Procne, Jove, and Philomela.
+1. Allusion: It is a device that refers to something, person, or idea of historical importance as the poet alluded to personified classical weather elements such as Zephyr, Procne, Jove, and Philomela.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /o/ in “Mid grass and flowers, his goodly family” the sound of /a/ in “And Aphrodite wins the smile of Jove” and the sound of /e/ in “Of all delight and laden with the sighs.”
+2. Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /i/ in “Mid grass and flowers, his goodly family”, the sound of /a/ and the sound /i/ in “And Aphrodite wins the smile of Jove”.

 For me, alas! these vernal days are shorn